-Symbolic Types for Lenient Symbolic Execution by Stephen Chang, Alex Knauth, and Emina Torlak to appear at POPL 2018
+Symbolic Types for Lenient Symbolic Execution by Stephen Chang, Alex Knauth, and Emina Torlak appeared at POPL 2018

-Refinement Types for Ruby by Milod Kazerounian, Niki Vazou, Austin Bourgerie, Jeffrey S. Foster, and Emina Torlak to appear at VMCAI 2018
+Refinement Types for Ruby by Milod Kazerounian, Niki Vazou, Austin Bourgerie, Jeffrey S. Foster, and Emina Torlak appeared at VMCAI 2018

 Sound Gradual Typing Only Mostly Dead by Spenser Bauman, Carl-Friedrich Bolz-Tereick, Jeremy Siek, and Sam Tobin-Hochstadt appeared at OOPSLA 2017

 Theorems for Free for Free: Parametricity, With and Without Types by Amal Ahmed, Dustin Jamner, Jeremy Siek, and Philip Wadler appeared at ICFP 2017

 Automatically Generating the Dynamic Semantics of Gradually Typed Languages by Matteo Cimini and Jeremy Siek appeared at POPL 2017